 - Prepare your own table as per the rate of interest.

 Thus, the above concepts enable us to judge in certain terms whether it is beneficial to receive or spend money now or later.
 This concept is widely used for project decisions and evaluation.
-One can make general decisions for projects by calculating its payback period.
+One can make general decisions for projects by calculating their payback period.
 But accurate decisions call for calculating the present value of future income so that we know the exact returns the project will give and thus can decide upon the viability of the project.
-Similarly, if future value of a certain amount is calculated it adds attractiveness to the investment proposals.
+Similarly, if the future value of a certain amount is calculated it adds attractiveness to the investment proposals.